indutny/heartbleed/README.md

 Extracting server private key using [Heartbleed][0] OpenSSL vulnerability.

+NOTE: Using this tool against other's servers is illegal in the most of the countries.

 ## How to use

 You will need patched node.js version in order to be able to run this script.